adrolli/dynamic-local-fonts/README.md

 3) Copy the code from [functions.php](functions.php) into the functions.php of your child-theme.
 4) Copy the code from [header.php](header.php) into the header.php of your child theme.

-If you don't know how to create a dropdown within your posts, pages, custom post types, categories, tags or other taxonomies you may use Advanced Custom Fields.
+If you don't know how to create a dropdown within your posts, pages, custom post types, categories, tags or other taxonomies you may use [Custom Fields](custom-fields.php) or [Advanced Custom Fields](acf-example.json).
 It is very easy to create a field named "font" and to use it as the above mentioned font-selector where ever you want to make fontastic things.

 ### Get started using $whatever